girishten/angular-multipage-demo-with-oidc/README.md

 ## Running end-to-end tests

-Earlier Angular used to come with Protractor.
-Then Cypress become famous and it became very handy.
-So no more e2e folder or command.
-Please feel free to use any E2E testing that suites your team.
-If that tool is cypress then [Cypress](https://www.cypress.io/).
+Earlier Protractor was first class e2e testing tool in Angular.
+From Angular 12 onwards e2e is removed from project source.
+One among the most used tool is [Cypress](https://www.cypress.io/).
+Please feel free to use any e2e testing tool that suites your team.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help please follow [Official Documentation from Angular](https://angular.io).